Croatia–North Macedonia relations: History

 Historical map of the SR Croatia and SR Macedonia within the SFR Yugoslavia.

 During the existence of Kingdom of Yugoslavia extreme nationalist and fascist Croatian organization of Ustaše and the Internal Macedonian Revolutionary Organization collaborated in their disruptive and terrorist activities, most notoriously in the case of 1934 assassination of King of Yugoslavia Alexander I and French Foreign Minister Louis Barthou in Marseille during king's state visit to France.
 In 26 August 1936 at the University of Zagreb a group of Macedonian students belonging to the MANAPO signed the Political Declaration, an illegal document requesting political and social emancipation of Macedonians in the Kingdom of Yugoslavia.

 Cultural and scientific cooperation

 The independent Section for Macedonian language and literature at the Department of South Slavic Languages of the Faculty of Humanities and Social Sciences, University of Zagreb was established in 1967/68.

-NATO and European Union
+NATO and EU

-Croatia joined NATO and the EU in 2009, and 2013, respectively.
-Croatia supported North Macedonia's aspiration to join NATO, and ratified North Macedonia's accession in 2019.
+Croatia joined NATO and the EU in 2009 and 2013, respectively.
+Croatia supported North Macedonia's aspirations to join NATO and ratified North Macedonia's accession in 2019.
 North Macedonia joined NATO in 2020 and is an EU candidate.